wenlzhang/obsidian-link-maintainer/README.md

 No more manual searching and replacing.
 No more broken references.
 Just smooth, reliable link maintenance that lets you focus on organizing your knowledge the way you want.

+## The Story Behind Link Maintainer

+I often take long notes in my PTKM system for a simple reason: longer notes help reduce the overall number of notes in the system, making it much easier to maintain the entire knowledge base.
+Imagine managing 100,000 notes versus 10,000 notes—roughly the number I have now.
+For me, the former feels overwhelming.
+(To learn more, feel free to read my take on [[Long notes or atomic notes]].)

+Later, I might want to convert a section of text into a separate note to highlight its importance.
+This makes it easier to refer to that note, as the title will clearly convey the topic.
+However, when I split a piece of text into a separate note, the block IDs and block links that refer to that text may become invalid.

+This is why I need an efficient way to update these outdated block links.
+I am developing this tool to help me achieve this goal.

+This is how this tool was born, and I hope you enjoy using it!

 ## Documentation

 📚 **[View Full Documentation](https://exp.ptkm.net/obsidian-link-maintainer)**